SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-lists-and-libraries-optout.md

 The [SharePoint Modernization scanner](https://aka.ms/sppnp-modernizationscanner) will give you the needed answers: if you run the scanner in "Full scan" or in "Modern list experience readiness" mode the scanner will collect all the data about your lists.
 Using the generated **Modern UI List Readiness** Excel report you can find the lists having customizations as explained in the [Analyze and use the scanner data](modernize-userinterface-lists-and-libraries-scanner.md) article.

 The found lists will already present themselves in classic, due to SharePoint's classic fallback mechanism.
 If you however want to offer a full classic user experience, than you might want to opt out the complete site collection from modern lists and libraries.
-To make that easy, the scanner generates a CSV file named **SitesWithCustomizations.csv** listing all site collections hat contain one or more lists that could be opted out.
+To make that easy, the scanner generates a CSV file named **SitesWithCustomizations.csv** listing all site collections that contain one or more lists that could be opted out.

 This CSV file is a simple list of site collection URL's without a header as shown in below sample: